parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/staking.md

 7. To start earning XPLL from staking, follow the instruction in the **Staking Your XPLL** section below.

 ## Staking Your XPLL
-You can stake the XPLL that you ahve deposited with the validators to earn rewards.
+You can stake the XPLL that you have deposited with the validators to earn rewards.

 ### Step 1: Navigate to Your Chosen Validator
 ![Stake xpll](../../img/extension/19_View%20Stakes.png){ width=40%  style="display: block; margin: 0 auto" }